kriley314/TriviaGame/README.md

 Upon completion of the game, the user will see a screen showing a message and their score.
 All Done!!  # correct answers..  # wrong answers..  # of unanswered questions..

+A future enhancement to the implementation of this game will be to have the questions table driven which will make it much easier to add/subtract/modify questions!!